scollier/docker/contrib/rhel-dockerfiles/postgres/README.md

-dockerfiles-fedora-postgres
+dockerfiles-rhel-postgres
 ===========================

-Fedora dockerfile for PostgreSQL
+Red Hat Enterprise Linux dockerfile for PostgreSQL

-Tested on Docker 0.7.2
+Tested on Docker 0.10.0-dev

 1. To build